Series: Lectionary Notes

 John 20:19-31

-Let's move on from Peter to a different disciple: Thomas.
+Finally, let's move on from Peter to a different disciple: Thomas.
 Like in 1 Peter, the main theme in here is believing even when you haven't seen.
 Thomas isn't ridiculed for wanting to see before he believes, but John - like Peter - writing later clearly wanted to give extra encouragement to his audience who did not personally witness the resurrection.
 John even says that at the end: he's writing this to help you believe that you may have life in his name.
 He even sets that up with some apostolic succession language, having Jesus promise that the apostles are trustworthy.